philipturner/swift-colab/README.md

 Top-of-tree S4TF is currently tested against TensorFlow 2.9, as shown in the [S4TF build script](https://gist.github.com/philipturner/7aa063af04277d463c14168275878511).
 Because the script does not yet run on every platform, I cannot host modern X10 binaries online.
 The previous command downloaded the last X10 binary that Google created, which uses TF 2.4.
 Using an outdated binary [brings some caveats](https://github.com/s4tf/s4tf/pull/16), as the raw TensorFlow bindings were recently [updated for v2.9](https://github.com/s4tf/s4tf/pull/10).
 As a rule of thumb, avoid the `_Raw` namespace.

 Now, the real action begins.
 The `TensorFlow` Swift package takes 3 minutes to compile on Google Colab, which sounds worse than it is.
-This is a one-time cost because of Swift-Colab 2.0, and it rebuilds instantaneously if you restart the runtime.
+Swift-Colab 2.0 made this a one-time cost, and it rebuilds instantaneously after restarting the runtime.
 Grab a cup of coffee or read a Medium article while it compiles, and that's the only waiting you ever need to do.
 If you accidentally close the browser tab with S4TF loaded, try salvaging it with `Runtime > Manage sessions`.

 Go to `Insert > Code cell` and paste the following commands.
 You will see `-c release -Xswiftc -Onone` commented out.
 This reduces build time by 33%, but requires [restarting the runtime twice](https://github.com/philipturner/swift-colab/issues/15) because of a [compiler bug](https://github.com/apple/swift/issues/59569).
 Consider using these flags if compile time becomes a serious bottleneck to your workflow.